Zynklabs/zynk-protocol-solana-programs.public/zynk_protocol/execute/README.md

 # Predefined commands
-npm run airdrop:local  # Use local Solana node with 0.1 SOL per wallet npm run airdrop:devnet # Use Solana Devnet with 1 SOL per wallet
+npm run airdrop:local  # Use local Solana node with 0.1 SOL per wallet npm run airdrop:devnet # Use Solana Devnet with 0.1 SOL per wallet
 ```

 Options:
 - `--wallet <path>` - Path to your master wallet keypair JSON file (required)
-- `--amount <number>` - Amount of SOL to airdrop to each wallet (default: 0.1)
+- `--amount <number>` - Amount of SOL to airdrop to each wallet (default: 0.2)
 - `--rpc <url>` - Solana RPC URL (defaults to value in .env or localhost)

 The script will:
 1. Load your master wallet from the specified path
 2. Connect to the Solana network (local or specified RPC)
-3. Check if your master wallet has enough SOL for all transfers
-4. Transfer the specified amount of SOL to each wallet defined in the `.env` file
+3. Check each wallet's current balance
+4. Only airdrop to wallets with balances below 0.1 SOL
+5. Skip wallets that already have sufficient funds

-This is useful when you need to quickly fund multiple wallets for testing purposes.
+This is useful when you need to quickly fund multiple wallets for testing purposes while avoiding unnecessary transactions for already-funded wallets.

 ## Fallback Behavior